rxavier/econuy/README.md

 The [patool](https://github.com/wummel/patool) package is used in order to access data provided in `.rar` format.
 This package requires that you have the `unrar` binaries in your system, which in most cases you should already have.
 You can can get them from [here](https://www.rarlab.com/rar_add.htm) if you don't.

-### Selenium webdrivers

-Some retrieval functions need Selenium to be configured in order to scrape data.
-These functions include a `driver` parameter in which a Selenium Webdriver can be passed, or they will attempt to configure a Chrome webdriver, even downloading the chromedriver binary if needed.
-This still requires an existing Chrome installation.

 ----

 # Caveats and plans